Swiftaff/cheerio-mockups/README.md

 ### Run the dev server and start making one or more mockup variants of the page using [https://cheerio.js.org/](cheerio.js) script

 1. Start development server `node src/index.js`
-1. open `http://localhost:3000/original.html` in browser to check html server is running and the original page still looks ok
+1. open `http://localhost:3000` in browser to check html server is running and the original page still looks ok
 1. Now is a good time to `git init` and commit your changes before continuing
-1. Edit the `src/mockups_config.js` file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`
+1. Edit the `src/mockups_config.js` (or `.json`) file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`
+1. alternatively in the index of localhost is a basic interface to make edits and view each mockup, as well as view at various device widths

     ```js
     module.exports = {
         // general settings
-        input: "src",
         output: "html",
         original: "original.html",